Last Updated on January 26, 2023 by Celeste.

-Santorini with kids can be challenging in the busy hot summer months.
+Santorini with kids can be challenging in the busy, hot summer months.
 But unlike many other Greek islands, the season in Santorini carries on year through.
 I visited Santorini for the first time in September, it was a wonderful trip.
-That is why I would recommend Santorini with kids in the mid to late Fall as the best time to visit.
+That is why I would recommend Santorini for a family vacation in the mid – to late Fall as the best time to visit.

 Why visit Santorini with kids in autumn?

 At this time of year, the visitor numbers drop, it’s a little easier to find family hotels in Santorini, and the temperatures are a lot more tolerable!

 One of the bonuses of visiting in Autumn is that the waters might be warm enough to swim in, especially if you are visiting Santorini from a colder country.

 Things to do with kids in Santorini in Autumn